-SECTION 12 CONCLUSIONS:
+SECTION 12: CONCLUSIONS:

-The City Council is asked to discuss the requirements of the Washington Administrative Code relating to House Bills 1110 (Middle Housing) and 1337 (Accessory Dwelling Units), as well as community feedback received throughout the Development Regulation update process.
+The City Council is asked to consider the requirements of the Washington Administrative Code relating to House Bills 1110 (Middle Housing) and 1337 (Accessory Dwelling Units), as well as community feedback received throughout the Development Regulation update process and the Planning Commission recommendation.

 Fircrest residents have voiced concerns about the additional density that middle housing in the R-4 and R-6 zones may bring, as well as the potential lack of infrastructure to support additional housing and increases in traffic, parking, and public safety.
+This is described in more detail in Exhibits D and E of this staff report and in the presentation provided during the June 10, 2025 public hearing.

-In response to community feedback and direction from City staff, the proposed amendments to Title 22 FMC are the minimum required to meet state law and do not modify existing development standards such as height, setbacks, and impervious surface coverage.
+In response to community feedback, direction from City staff, and comments received from the Department of Commerce, the proposed amendments to Title 22 FMC are the minimum required to meet state law and do not modify existing development standards such as height, setbacks, and impervious surface coverage.
 This amendment allows the required middle housing types for a Tier 3 jurisdiction, which are duplex, stacked flat, courtyard apartment, and cottage housing (already permitted).
 These uses are subject to the same standards as single-family development within those zones, which meets the state requirement that middle housing not be subject to requirements that are more restrictive than for single-family residential uses.

-If the proposed code amendments, or some modification of them which meet the requirements of state law, are not adopted by the City Council prior to June 30, 2025, the Department of Commerce's Tier 3 Model Ordinance will go into effect with no action by the City of Fircrest.
+If the proposed code amendments, or some modification of them, which meet the requirements of state law, are not adopted by the City Council prior to June 30, 2025, the Department of Commerce's Tier 3 Model Ordinance will go into effect with no action by the City of Fircrest.
 This will permit applicants to submit proposals based on the language in the model ordinance.